Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 You're doing it to help them.
 You're helping them.

 I remember sitting there, I was like, Popeye after he ate the spinach.
 You know what I mean?
-I remember sitting there, going, all right, let's fucking go.
+I remember sitting there going, let's fucking go.

-And I'm like, you know, I got out of my chair and I was like,
+And I'm like, you know, I got out of a chair and I was like,

 Did they give you your flowers?
-Was Pacino like, woo-hoo,
+Was Pacino like, woohah,

 you were great?
 No, he wasn't in the scene.
 No, no, he wasn't in the scene.

-It, in my mind, is a moment in, like, it feels like some of the best acting I've ever seen in a film.
+In my mind, it is a moment in like, it feels like some of the best acting I've ever seen in a film.
 And you're only, you were probably on set for, what, two days?
 Yeah, two and a half days.

 And you kind of like steal, you steal.
 The most exciting thing, and that movie was a good example, was, you know, it's the people you work with.

 And Juan Ruiz Anchilla, who was the DP on that film, he was like, you know, Babanko's guy, and he was, I love him.
-Anyway, Juan Ruiz Anchilla, he was great.
+Anyway, Juan Ruiz Anchia, he was going to work with Don McAlpine.

 I worked with Toll, John Toll.
 I worked with, you know,